 Teacher: Roxanne Holonitch

 Art is an inherent piece of the Children’s House curriculum and is integrated into their daily classwork.
-At the primary level, SJMS students begin taking weekly 45-minute art classes with an introduction to Art Basics.
-New art opportunities are presented as they move up to Middle School and Erdkinder.
+At the Lower Elementary level, SJMS students begin taking weekly 45-minute art classes with an introduction to Art Basics.
+New art opportunities are presented as they move up to Upper Elementary and Middle School.
 All students are exposed to a variety of materials.

 Foreign Language: Spanish

 St. Joseph Montessori School’s library is designed to support the Montessori curriculum and foster a love of reading in every child.
 With over 10,000 items in the collection, students, faculty, staff and parents are able to check out and return their own books using the library’s self-checkout station.
 As early as Kindergarten, students learn how to operate this and other library technology.
 Library time for Kindergartners centers on reading and on using library resources.
 The children are introduced to some of the many ways that information can be organized, created, and used.
-At the Primary level to build information- and media-literacy skills to find, evaluate, and use information effectively in multiple formats.
-Erdkinder students visit the library independently in search of resources for school projects or books to read for fun.
-The library has a special collection of Montessori-related materials available.
+At the Lower Elementary level to build information- and media-literacy skills to find, evaluate, and use information effectively in multiple formats.
+Middle School students visit the library independently in search of resources for school projects or books to read for fun.
+The library has a special collection of Montessori-related materials and resources available for parents.

 Our music program is built upon the belief that every child is talented.
 The curriculum is based upon music literacy, self expression, and an exploration of music from around the world.
 Instructional methods include Orff, Kodaly, Dalcroze, Conversational Solfege, and Montessori Bells and Tone Bars.
 Additional music opportunities include an array of activities including band, bell choir, piano and annual musical performances.
 The ultimate goal of the music program is to encourage students to grow up to be lifetime musicians as well as patrons of the arts.